pyouroboros/ouroboros/README.md

 ### Remove old docker images

-Ouroboros has the option to remove the older docker image if a new one is found and the container is then updated.
+pyouroboros has the option to remove the older docker image if a new one is found and the container is then updated.
 To tidy up after updates, pass the `cleanup` argument.

 > Default is `False`